Shake, Rattle & Roll XI: "Ukay-Ukay"

 While searching for a church, Kayla notices a house similar to the one in her dreams, and goes inside with Harold.
 While investigating it, she notices a painting wherein the woman is wearing the same wedding gown that haunts her.
 Before the couple leave, the old man appears.
 Kayla, although mad at first at the old man, explains to him their current situation.
 The old man tells her the story of the gown.
-It was formerly owned by Lucia (Megan Young) At her wedding, Lucia waited for a long time for her groom, Joaquin.
+It was formerly owned by Lucia.
+At her wedding, Lucia waited for a long time for her groom, Joaquin.
 She eventually discovered that he married another woman and Lucia was left heartbroken.
 Out of anger, she killed Joaquin's bride and attempted to kill Joaquin but he accidentally stabbed her instead.
 Before dying, she cursed herself and her gown that she would kill every bride related to Joaquin's bloodline.
 Joaquin stopped being involved with women, but he had a relationship with a lady named Juanita.
 Before they ended their relationship, Juanita gave birth to a boy who is revealed to be Kayla's father.
 The old man reveals himself to be Joaquin and that he is Kayla's grandfather.
 Kayla is the first woman that was related to Joaquin's bloodline.
 Joaquin urges her to stop the wedding because the curse will never stop.

-While designing a new wedding gown, Kayla becomes suspicious of her new gown, thinking it is the same one that will kill her since it has an uncanny resemblance to the old gown, but she changes her mind and decides to wear it.
-At the peak of their wedding, Lucia possesses Kayla and attempts to kill Harold but Joaquin arrives at the church and begins apologizing to Lucia for what he did to her, begging her to take him instead.
+While designing a new wedding gown, Kayla becomes suspicious of it since it has an uncanny resemblance to the old gown, but decides to wear it.
+During the wedding, Lucia possesses Kayla and attempts to kill Harold but Joaquin arrives at the church and apologizes to Lucia for what he did to her, begging her to take him instead.
 Lucia kills Joaquin and takes his soul and herself to the afterlife.